Skip to content

 Circadian Rhythm Analyzer

-Answer 5 quick questions to discover your chronotype, optimal sleep window, and peak performance hours.
+Answer 5 quick questions to estimate your chronotype, a likely sleep window, and your peak performance hours.
+A short, MEQ-inspired screen, updating live as you answer.

 What is a chronotype?